Bots-To-The-Yard/fehrobot/README.md

 Make is also required, which is commonly installed on most systems, but can be obtained from the make website or a package manager.

+Doxygen is required to build the documentation.
+Doxygen can be installed from the website or by using a package manager.

 ## Installation
 To clone the code from GitHub run `git clone https://github.com/Bots-To-The-Yard/fehrobot.git`.